Get the most up to date information about this exciting new breakthrough for sleep apnea treatment.

 First of all, it's "Airing" not "Airring"

 Make sure you know what you're searching for on Google!
-A lot of folks have been inquiring with Singular Sleep about "Airring" or the " new miniCPAP" - the correct spelling is actually "Airing," and miniCPAP is how Transcend has branded their portable CPAP.
+A lot of folks have been inquiring with Singular Sleep about "Airring" or the " new miniCPAP" - the correct spelling is actually "Airing," and miniCPAP is how Transcend has branded their portable continuous positive airway pressure (CPAP).
 Read on to learn more about this revolutionary product.
 We hope to be able to sell Airing as an authorized dealer when it becomes available, so stay tuned.

 What is Airing micro-CPAP for obstructive sleep apnea (OSA)?

-How would you like to treat your OSA without a mask, hose or machine?
-Millions of sleep apnea patients just raised their hands collectively!
+How would you like to treat your OSA without an uncomfortable mask, hose or machine?
+Millions of CPAP users just raised their hands collectively!
 Sounds pretty good, right?
-Now let's make that treatment accessible for a price that won't break the bank.
+Now let's make that treatment 1.5 inches long and for a price that won't break the bank.
 The promise of this unbeatable combination is what has made Airing micro-CPAP one of the most-hyped, novel sleep apnea treatments ever.
 Airing micro-CPAP uses electrostatic force delivered through micro-blower plates to keep the airway open while sleeping.

 Change You Can and Can't Believe in